Writing Style Guide

 The University of Texas at San Antonio Libraries

-Should be written out on first mention (UTSA Libraries acceptable for internal purposes).
-Libraries acceptable on second reference.
+Should be written out on first mention (UTSA Libraries is acceptable for internal purposes).
+Upon second reference, libraries is acceptable.
 Avoid UTSA Library.

 UTSA Libraries locations